-What types of sexual abuse restraining orders are there?
+What types of sexual abuse protective orders are there?
 How long do they last?

-In Iowa, there are three types of sexual assault restraining orders: emergency, temporary, and final.
+In Iowa, there are three types of sexual assault protective orders: emergency, temporary, and final.

-When you file a petition for a sexual assault restraining order, you can ask for a temporary ex parte restraining order to be issued immediately.
+Temporary orders: When you file a petition for a sexual assault protective order, you can ask for a temporary ex parte order to be issued immediately.
 Ex parte means that the abuser does not appear at the hearing or have notice of the case beforehand.
 A judge can grant you a temporary order if s/he decides it is necessary to protect you before the hearing for a final order, and you have given the judge good cause to believe the incidents in your petition.2 Your temporary order will last until your hearing for a final order.
-The court will schedule your hearing for a final order to take place between 5 – 15 days from when the abuser receives notice of the temporary order.3 The judge could also issue a subpoena (an order) requiring witnesses to appear and testify in the case if you or the abuser ask the judge to do so.
+The court will schedule your hearing for a final order to take place between five and 15 days from when the abuser receives notice of the temporary order.3 The judge could also issue a subpoena requiring witnesses to appear and testify in the case if you or the abuser ask the judge to do so.
 The judge must also let the abuser know that s/he has the right to hire an attorney for the trial.4

 2 IA ST § 236A.6(2)

 3 IA ST § 236A.6(1)

 4 IA ST § 236A.6(4), (5)

 5 IA ST § 236A.7(2), (1A)

 What protections can I get in a sexual abuse protective order?